andrekovac/explain-programming/content/blog/react-native/animations.md

 ---
-title: React Native Animations
+title: 'React Native Animations'
-description: How to animate in React Native using the Animated library
+description: 'How to animate in React Native using the Animated library'
 date: '2015-12-29T17:58:32.169Z'
 category: 'framework'
 tags: ['javascript', 'react-native', 'animations']